Out of Africa – The Long Run by Peter Brown

 Whilst experienced athletes may be able to handle high volumes, it takes time to build up especially if from a ‘non-sporting’ background.
 Don’t increase mileage week after week, level off occasionally so that the body adapts to the higher volume, then increase mileage again and so on for increasing mileage suddenly may well lead to injury.
 If you can live without your endorphin fix, lay off the speed-work a little during periods when mileage is being increased.

 It does what it says on the tin.
-For those new to running or undertrained this sort of session brings most improvement however a big problem with the long run is that eventually you will run into the buffers.
+For those new to running or undertrained this sort of session brings the most improvement however a big problem with the long run is that eventually, you will run into the buffers.
 If you only ever train at the same, easy, pace, whilst you may be able to run further you won’t get much faster.
 If you want to improve your 10k or half marathon times you will need to do some speedwork; the long run can only be seen as one component of your training strategy.

 There are a number of core sessions which will stand you in good stead: long reps/hills, quality VO2 Max at the track and a long run.
 Throwing in tempo (a longer sustained run) or racing, filling in the rest of the week is relatively straightforward.
 If you use the gym or like to swim/bike then use this as your rest day.
 George Gandy will tell you that whilst cross-training has benefits you can’t afford to lose valuable miles doing something that doesn’t have a direct impact on performance.
 With all this work, recovery is vital, especially for us older ones.
 As discussed above, it is important to stay fresh enough to complete assignments at the required intensity which means that you don’t have to run flat out or to the ends of the earth every time you go out.